Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

 The following proposition follows from the arguments presented in~\cite[Section 3.3]{AT12}.
 See also \cite{AET10} and \cite[Section 7]{AKKN_genus_zero}.

-\begin{prop} The family $\tder=\{ \tder_n\}_{n \geq 1}$ of tangential derivations endowed with the above $\circ_i$ operations and $\Sigma_n$-actions forms a $\K$-linear operad.
+\begin{prop} The family $\tder=\{ \tder_n\}_{n \geq 0}$ of tangential derivations endowed with the above $\circ_i$ operations and $\Sigma_n$-actions forms a $\K$-linear operad.
 The non-commutative divergence $j : \tder \to \cyc$ is then a map of linear operads. \end{prop}

-As mentioned above, the collection of special derivations $\sder = \{\sder_n\}$ carries a stronger operadic structure than $\tder$: it forms an operad in Lie algebras, not just in vector spaces.
+The collection of special derivations $\sder = \{\sder_n\}$ carries a stronger operadic structure than $\tder$: it forms an operad in Lie algebras.
 We state the main theorems describing this structure below; full proofs are deferred to Appendix~\ref{sec:Operadapp}.

-\begin{theorem} The family $\sder$ of special derivations forms a linear suboperad of $\tder$, and $\sder$ is, moreover, an operad in Lie algebras.
-The family $\ib\eqdef \{\ib_n\}_{n \geq 1}$ of infinitesimal braids is a suboperad of $\sder$. \end{theorem}
+\begin{theorem} The family $\sder$ of special derivations forms a linear suboperad of $\tder$, and with the operadic structure restricted from $\tder$ it is an operad in Lie algebras.
+The family $\ib\eqdef \{\ib_n\}_{n \geq 0}$ of infinitesimal braids injects into $\sder$ as a sub-operad in Lie algebras. \end{theorem}